 Legal requirements about confidentiality are not met.

-comprehensive understanding of the needs of young adults when they transition from services for young people.
+Information about people is of the needs of young adults when they transition from services for young people.
 It makes sure that they and their families are closely involved in planning their transfer, and finds creative ways of meeting individual needs.